We all know that reading opens the door to all learning.

 Four new Read and Grab games: teaching consonant and vowel digraphs

-ACER (Australian Council of Educational Research) are the distributors of Little Learners Love Literacy and SoundCheck in Australia and New Zealand.
-ACER have book shops at 19 Prospect Hill Rd, Camberwell (Melbourne), 7/1329 Hay St West Perth, 1/165 Kelvin Grove Road, Kelvin Grove, Brisbane.
+ACER (Australian Council of Educational Research) is the distributor of Little Learners Love Literacy and SoundCheck books in both Australia and New Zealand.